CynthiaNapoleon/FlightOperation_Analytics/README.md

 our most severe incidents (Critical/High) occurred when crews had worked an average of less than 10 hours per week—well below the industry threshold for chronic fatigue (typically 40+ hours).
-This suggests that our safety vulnerabilities are likely procedural or environmental rather than physiological.
-Instead of focusing on workload reduction to improve safety, the department should pivot toward auditing specific operational tasks and cockpit/cabin procedures.
+This suggests that our safety vulnerabilities are likely procedural or environmental rather than physiological.\
+**Recommendation**: Instead of focusing on workload reduction to improve safety, the department could pivot toward auditing specific operational tasks and cockpit/cabin procedures.
 ![Alt Text for Image](images/A3-A.png)
 <br/>